Minnesota Aspirations in Computing Technology Exploration Award

 Prizes

-Each award recipient will receive a certificate.
-If a recipient is also recognized for another AiC award, special recognition will be given at that designated award ceremony in the spring of 2025.
-If a Technology Practitioner Exploration Award recipient isn’t in attendance at a spring award ceremony, the award certificate will be sent to the honoree.
+Each award recipient will receive a Technology Exploration Award certificate.
+Additionally, applicants will be placed into raffles for monetary prizes based on the number of qualifying interviews they complete.
+These monetary prizes will be given in the form of Amazon gift cards.
+Award recipients may receive a maximum of one monetary prize.
+See the table below for more information.
+If a recipient is also recognized for another AiC award, special recognition will be given at that designated award ceremony in the spring of 2026.
+If a Technology Exploration Award recipient is not in attendance at a spring award ceremony, the award certificate and any monetary award received will be sent to the honoree.

 Share Your Experience